bisinho/Enablement-Day-Guides/4 - Alert Notifications service for SAP BTP in Action/README.md

 Now you can consider that the instant alerting for your CAP app is in place, and you will be always notified in case of app crashes.

-## Simulation and Outputs

-Now it is time to simulate the use case and inspect the outputs.
-To do so , please follow these steps:

 ---

 ## Summary